dh256git/project27/src/about/index.md

 So now, I would like to help those who are at the beginning of their journey.
 This is why I created {{ site.brand }}.
 >
-> The {{ site.brand }} Blog is where I express my opinion, insights, and experiences.
-The {{ site.brand }} {{ site.product }} is where I publish scribbles on technical and lifestyle challenges I have once faced, and the solutions that helped me overcome these challenges.
->
 > {{ site.brand }} is really a warehouse of challenges and solutions.
-I truly wish that the content and the spirit of {{ site.brand }} will become not only my own, but a shared vision of many.
+> I truly wish that the content and the spirit of {{ site.brand }} will become not only my own, but a shared vision of many.
 >
 > So long, all the best!
 > Daniel